Hidden dualities in 1D quasiperiodic lattice models

-For all the models that we studied, we observed that the FS always acquired the simple sinusoidal shapes shown in Fig.$\,$\ref{fig:phi_k_curves}(b), close to the critical point and for CA of high-enough order.
-In that case, considering an Hamiltonian with parameters $\bm{\lambda}$, we have at fixed energy $E$ (see SM for details):
+For a higher enough order of the approximant, the functional form of the FS as a function of $\varphi$ and $\kappa$ can be well captured by sinusoidal shapes, close enough to quasiperiodicity-driven localization-delocalization transitions.
+Considering an Hamiltonian with parameters $\bm{\lambda}$, we have at fixed energy $E$ (see Appendix$\,$\ref{sec:duality_transf_correct_method} for details):

-This is a generalization of the renormalized model defined in Ref.$\,$\citep{Szabo2018} for the AAM (due to the energy-dependence of the parameters).
-The important assumption is that the CA is already large enough so that only the fundamental harmonics in $\varphi$ and $\kappa$ survive.
-Such assumption is motivated here by the universality observed in the FS of different models, but a deeper insight on its validity will be given in a follow-up work. $V_{R}$ and $t_{R}$ are renormalized couplings that become irrelevant respectively in the extended and localized phases when the CA's order is increased.
-In the extended phase, this means that the sub-bands of a CA of high-enough order can be described by a renormalized $\kappa$-dependent single-band effective model.
+This is a generalization of the renormalized model defined in Ref.$\,$\citep{Szabo2018} for the AAM, encoded in the energy-dependence of the parameters. $V_{R}$, $t_{R}$ and $E_{R}$ are renormalized couplings independent of $\varphi$ and $\kappa$.

+The ansatz of Eq. (\ref{eq:renorm_model_main}) assumes that for large enough unit cells only the fundamental harmonics in $\varphi$ and $\kappa$ survive.
+In fact $V_{R}$ ($t_{R}$) also becomes irrelevant, i.e. vanishes, in the extended (localized) phase as the CA's order is increased.
+This assumption is motivated phenomenologically here by the universality observed in the FS of different models and in the next section by some special models where Eq. (\ref{eq:renorm_model_main}) is exact.
+A deeper insight on its validity will be provided elsewhere \citep{prepar}.

+According to our hypothesis, in the extended (localized) phase the sub-bands of a CA of high-enough order can be described by a renormalized $\kappa$-dependent ($\varphi$-dependent) single-band effective model.
 In that case, further increasing the CA's order approximately folds the model's energy band.
-In the localized phase, we can make a similar argument but the single-band depends on $\varphi$ instead of on the wave vector $\kappa$: increasing the CA's order folds the energy bands in the $\varphi$-direction.
 Examples of the ``band-folding'' in the extended and localized phases are given in Fig.$\,$\ref{fig:band_folding_main}.

 At the critical point, both $V_{R}$ and $t_{R}$ are relevant: energy gaps are opened irrespectively of the CA's order.